AnnaKThomas/AnnaKThomas.github.io/README.md

 My name is Anna K. Thomas and I am a Sophomore at Lehigh University studying Applied Mathematics and Computer Science.
 I am from Ann Arbor, Michigan, but also grew up in Japan and Germany.

-I will be using this page for my Data Storytelling (COMM 198) class this semester.

 ### **important links**